camel-cdr/rvv-bench/README.md

 Contains a bunch of benchmark of different implementations of certain algorithms.

-RVV code is currently only written in assembly, and uses [`./thirdparty/rvv-rollback.S`](./thirdparty/rvv-rollback.S) to support XTheadVector and RVV 1.0.

-Note: *The support XTheadVector hasn't been tested in some time, and will be depricated soon.*

 ## Instruction cycle count ([./instructions/](./instructions/))

 Measures the cycle count of RVV instructions by unrolling and looping over the given instruction repeatedly.